marcoslucianops/DeepStream-Yolo/docs/RTMDet.md

 --batch 4
 ```

 **NOTE**: If you are using the DeepStream 5.1, remove the `--dynamic` arg and use opset 12 or lower.
-The default opset is 14.
+The default opset is 17.

 ```
 --opset 12
 ```

-#### 5. Copy generated file
+#### 5. Copy generated files

-Copy the generated ONNX model file to the `DeepStream-Yolo` folder.
+Copy the generated ONNX model file and labels.txt file (if generated) to the `DeepStream-Yolo` folder.

 ##